alu0101056944/daaprct7_23/README.md

 TODO: Check why there are more failed iterations than there should be of invalid candidates() on greedy clusters builder.

 TODO: a point cluster has a cluster index stored, but the clusters will change constantly.
 Think about it.

+TODO: Think about what to do on the preprocess phase of the GRASP.